 #1.
 Make the cart accessible from anywhere

-No matter which part of your shop I am on, I want to access the cart quickly to check out whenever I wish to.
+No matter which part of your shop I am in, I want to access the cart to check out whenever I wish quickly.
 For this purpose, make the cart accessible from anywhere.
 It’s called “persistent cart positioning,” and you are right; I made that up right now.
 The key is to have a persistent cart on your website.

 Most themes are built to feature a cart on top of the page, and it’s fixed even if you scroll down.
-That’s a straightforward way to position a persistent cart.
+So that’s a straightforward way to position a persistent cart.

 Helbak has a simple icon on top of the page that remains static/fixed.
-Easy, quick access to the cart whenever and wherever I want.
+Thus, easy, quick access to the cart whenever and wherever I want.

 Eastworksleather is another shop that has a cart and a very prominent one at that.
 Some (like me) would prefer something smaller, but the idea is clear.